What Psychological Hazards Can Sound Like at Work

 Workers in this sector often work long and irregular hours, including nights and weekends, which can disrupt personal lives and contribute to stress.

-Idea for Action: Workplace leaders and production managers can help protect worker’s wellbeing by building in short, structured moments for recovery and reflection, especially following high stress or extended periods of work.
-This might include a brief conversation or meeting after a long day of shooting, festival load-in or back-to-back shifts to address any concerns and provide a space for people to share their thoughts and feelings.
-Promoting access to peer-based mental health supports such as Calltime Mental Health can help artists and staff maintain mental wellness.
+Idea for Action: Workplace leaders and production managers can have brief conversations or meetings after a long day of shooting, festival load-in or back-to-back shifts to address any concerns and provide a space for people to share their thoughts and feelings.
+Promote mental health supports such as Calltime Mental Health to support mental wellness.

-In work environments where time constraints and physical demands are present, workers are often expected to follow instructions quickly and without question.
+In work environments where time constraints and physical demands are present, workers are often expected to follow instructions quickly.
 With physically demanding roles, there is an increased risk of injury.
 It is vital that health and safety practices are in place and workers are able to make decisions to protect their own safety.

-Why is addressing this important: When workers feel that they have no voice in how tasks are carried out, they are less likely to speak up about potential safety concerns.
-This can lead to preventable injuries, near misses and opens up the risk of long-term physical strain.
+Why is addressing this important: When workers feel that they have no voice, they are less likely to speak up about potential safety concerns.
+This can lead to preventable injuries and near miss incidents.
 Cultivating a safety-first culture where workers are trained in safety practices, confident in their abilities and able to speak up with concerns is key to a healthy workplace.

-Idea for Action: Involving workers in decisions about how demanding tasks are approached is necessary in maintaining a mentally and physically safe environment.
-Encourage open dialogue during safety meetings and empower team members to pause or adjust tasks if something feels unsafe.
+Idea for Action: Encourage open dialogue during safety meetings and empower team members to speak up if something feels unsafe.
 Creating a respectful environment where experience and safety awareness are valued helps reduce risk and improve both confidence and performance.

 Building Workplace Safety